Norway174/CharacterPersistence/readme.md

 And it also serves as a very simple framework for other developers to add in their own saving & loading modules for players.

+It was initially created for HaloRP, as a part of my HaloArmory addon.
+But it has since grown in both scope and flexibility since then.
+And grown into it's own standalone project.

+And it should be more then capeable of handling any other games you want to throw at it.
+Keep in mind, it's mainly designed around Sandbox and DarkRP styles of gamemodes.

+But with the right modules in place, I don't see why it shouldn't work for practically any gamemode you'd like to.
+Provided it doesn't already add it's own Character Persistence already, of course!

 ## Config
 Grab the standalone Config addon to configure Character Persistence to suit your needs!